 Damages Covered by Homeowner's Insurance Policies

-Consumers are becoming increasingly aware of the small print that insurance companies include in their policies but some still allow themselves to be duped or bullied by their insurers when it comes time to file a claim.
+Consumers are increasingly aware of the small print that insurance companies include in their policies.
+However, some still allow themselves to be duped or bullied by their insurers when it comes time to file a claim.

 Attempts at Intimidation: Attempts by Insurance Carriers to Bully Legitimate Claims From Getting Pursued

 Chicago insurance companies often deny or delay payment of claims to intimidate, bully, or deter a claimant from submitting or considering submitting a claim.

 Chicago insurance companies are often in violation of their agreements with policyholders, and any refusal of payment might be against the law and considered operating under bad faith.

 If you experience any of the following forms of intimidation, speak with a Chicago, IL attorney right away who is experienced in injury cases and homeowner's insurance laws.
 Your lawyer can provide immediate legal advice and deal directly with the insurance company on your behalf.

 Types of insurance carrier intimidation and bad faith tactics might include: